anissaha/anissaha.github.io/methods.md

 ---
 layout: page
 title: Methods
-subtitle : Here are described the methods used for the data analyses
+subtitle: Here are described the methods used for the data analyses
+cover-img: "assets/img/method.jpg"
 ---

 ## Classification